BrushXue/ME423-HelpDesk/Assignment3.md

 ```Python
 c=lambda i,j:i+(N+3)*j
 ```
 Given the i,j coordinate in the 8x8 matrix (N=5), c(i,j) returns the corresponding index in the 1x64 array.
+The mapping is not unique.
+You may choose any kind of mapping as long as it's bijection (one to one).

 ## Assembling Matrix
 Then we can start assembling the sparse coefficient matrix.